SteelAlloy/CLA-experiments/src/signature-functions/scenarios.md

    - `Success` status

 4. 🔁 Create a PR with an unknown user

    💡 **tip** : change `.git/config`

 ```ini
 [user]
 	name = Foo
 	email = foo@example.com
 ```

 - A comment is created, with some warnings
 - `Failing` status

 ## Advanced features

-1. 🔁 Add a user to the ignore list and create a new PR with this user
+1. 🔁 Add a user to the `ignore-list` and create a new PR with this user
    - No comment is created
    - `Success` status